 - School failure, drug abuse and delinquency

-- More violence
+- Prevent violence and aggression

 - Learn about the issues of youth violence on this site and spread the word